 - Friday, Aug.
 30, gardening, clean-up, play, evaluation, and “good-byes”, final lunch

 Regular attendance is desirable, but not mandatory.
 Because we are growing vegetables and herbs, some planting may occur earlier by the Belfair Elementary School Environmental Studies Club and harvesting may extend into the fall.

-The cost for this program is $320 which includes most necessary materials for the participants.
 For our photography session, students will need to bring a camera.
 Transportation must be provided to and from the farm or other destinations, and each child should bring a lunch.
 Please return a completed Registration Form and Medical Form along with your check by mail or in person to the Pacific Northwest Salmon Center:

 Pacific Northwest Salmon Center

 PO Box 2169 (Mailing)